The Field Trip

 She continued to cry after we took off.
 After two hours of sobbing on the plane, she finally settled down when dinner came.
 She became distracted from the pain and settled down.
 We started feeding both her and Jude, our adoptive son.
 Things seemed to be getting better.

 Then Jude threw up all over both him and me.

 We arrived at Guangzhou around 10:20pm.
 Physically tired.
 Covered in tears and snot.
 Exhausted emotionally.
 Reeking of vomit.

 I hope it doesn’t sound like I am complaining.
 Well, maybe I am complaining about the vomit.
 It was awful.
 I went to the bathroom and washed my shorts in the airplane sink.
 Wet shorts were better than vomit shorts.

 True love is one that gives despite the hurt.
 It is one that is always there.
 True love would still do the trip a thousand times even if it found out that things will get worse.
-The type of love that God offers us.
+True love is the type of love that God offers us.
 He gives.
 Freely.
 Without any need of us making him feel good.
-And just the giving to us is what motivates him.
+The giving to us is what motivates him.

 Have you ever been on a field trip that you wanted to be over?